Postgraduate Loans in Scotland 2020

 A disability advisor at your university/college should be able to help you with this, and they can help organise a full needs assessment to establish what funding you will need.

-Check out our comprehensive DSA guide for more in-depth advice and info.
+Check out our comprehensive DSA guide for more in-depth advice and info, as well as an overview of what to expect in needs assessments.

 Other funding sources for postgraduate study

 If you're not eligible for the funding outlined above or don't think it's enough to cover your costs, then all hope is not lost!
-These are some of the alternative postgraduate funding sources you might want to check out:
+These are some of the alternative postgraduate funding sources we recommend checking out:

-This is money that universities receive from the Scottish government to help students who either have financial difficulties while studying, or won't even be able to start the course for financial reasons.
+Universities receive discretionary funds from the Scottish government to help students who either have financial difficulties while studying, or who are struggling to start the course due to financial reasons.

 Universities usually decide who they give this money to, and how much they give, based on who needs it most.
 Importantly, however, to be eligible for this money you must also meet the residency requirements and have applied for the maximum Student Loan you are entitled to.